SameerX64/AuditIQ/README.md

  <img src="https://github.com/SameerX64/Compliance-Automation/blob/main/header_image.png" alt="Screenshot" width="1000"/>

+ This Project was made under BMC Software's Hackathon organised at Pune Institute of Computer Technology, Pune

 A professional compliance script generator that automates the creation of audit and remediation scripts from CIS, DISA, and PCI DSS documentation using AI/ML and template-based generation.

 ## 🚀 Features